laminas/laminas-paginator/doc/book/usage.md

 > ### Using other template engines
 >
-> Of course, it's possible to use zend-paginator with other template engines.
+> Of course, it's possible to use laminas-paginator with other template engines.
 > For example, with Smarty you might do the following:
 >
 > ```php